-Further North the mythology of the raven is enriched by the tongue of the Inuit, and their belief that raven was the creator of all life.
+Further North, the mythology of the raven is enriched by the tongue of the Inuit, and their belief that Raven was the creator of all life.
 Born out of darkness, he was the one who taught them how to build canoes and clothe themselves.
-Migrating southwards to the Ukraine we are told that raven once had beautiful, multicolored feathers, plumage of sapphire, amethyst, citrine and quartz.
-Raven also had a beautiful voice, but when the angels fell from heaven, raven’s plumage blackened, and its voice became a guttural croak.
-It is believed that their former beauty will be restored to them when there is once more paradise on earth.
-In a similar story, Candace Savage explains in her book Bird Brains: The Intelligence of Crows, Ravens, Magpies and Jays, the origin of raven’s black plumage according to the North American tribal lore:
+Migrating southwards, to the Ukraine, we are told that Raven once had beautiful, multicolored feathers, a plumage of sapphire, amethyst, citrine and quartz.
+Raven also had a beautiful voice but, when the angels fell from heaven, raven”s plumage blackened, and its voice became a guttural croak.
+It is believed that its former beauty will be restored when there is, once more, paradise on earth.
+In a similar story, Candace Savage explains in her book Bird Brains: The Intelligence of Crows, Ravens, Magpies and Jays, the origin of Raven”s black plumage according to the North American tribal lore:

 "In the olden days, the raven and the peacock were close friends who lived on a plantation.
-One day, the two birds decided to amuse themselves by painting each other's feathers.
+One day, the two birds decided to amuse themselves by painting each other”s feathers.
 The raven set willingly to work and so surpassed itself that the peacock became, as it is today, one of the most beautiful birds on earth.
 Unwillingly to share its glory even with its friend, the mean-spirited peacock painted the raven plain black."[xiii]

-Other variations of this story suggest the raven exhausted all the color on the peacock, leaving only black for itself.
+Other variations of this story suggest that the raven exhausted all the color on the peacock, leaving only black for itself.

-In the Haida myth of Raven he is the light bringer.
-The one who steals the divine fire like Prometheus in Greek mythology, and the Polynesian trickster god Maui.
+In the Haida myth of Raven, he is the light-bringer; the one who steals the divine fire, like Prometheus, in Greek mythology, and the Polynesian trickster god, Maui.

-Those who bring light often bring chaos.
+Those who bring light often also bring chaos.
 Such is the nature of these trickster figures.
 They slip through the cracks and the fingers of the chief gods.
-They inhabit all the times of change and disruption.
-Midday, or Pan’s Hour, midnight, dusk and dawn.
-In a similar vein Māori mythology tells us that no one could live in the world of the living without a soul, except during twilight and noon.
-In Northern Europe this belief was explored further in the Celtic festival of Samhain, and the Scandinavian celebration of St John’s Eve, when it was believed the veil between this world and the otherworld, thins.
+They inhabit all the times of change and disruption: midday, or Pan”s Hour; midnight; dusk, and dawn.
+In a similar vein, Māori mythology tells us that no one could live in the world of the living without a soul, except during twilight and noon.
+In Northern Europe, this belief was explored further in the Celtic festival of Samhain, and the Scandinavian celebration of St John”s Eve, when it was believed that the veil between this world and the otherworld, thins.

 Tricksters are opposed to stagnation.
-They work, often driven by their appetites, or personal gain, to bring balance through disruption.
+They work, often driven by their appetites, or personal gain, to bring balance, through disruption.
 They may be seen as the “clown figure working in continuous opposition to the well-wishing creator [who] very often appears in myth and folk tale, as accounting for the ills and difficulties of existence this side of the veil.”

 The Trickster appears throughout world mythology and folklore.
-Connected by ancient roots these stories reflect back to us existence itself.
-That the seeds of creation and destruction are present within each other.
-This is also true of life and the search for wisdom and authenticity.
-There will always be a tradeoff.
-A sacrifice required.
-This stands at odds with what society tries to sell us, but we all know that an instant life has no longevity, no substance and can never be worth it.
-And so we are called to put aside the comfort and safety, and lift that “painted veil that those who live call life.”
+Connected by ancient roots, these stories reflect back to us existence itself: that the seeds of creation and destruction are present within each other.
+This is also true in life, and the search for wisdom and authenticity.
+There will always be a trade-off; a sacrifice is required.
+This stands at odds with what modern society tries to sell us, but we all know that an instant life has no indefinite longevity, no substance, and can never be worth it alone.
+We need to be called, to put aside the comfort and safety, and lift that “painted veil that those who live call life.”

 Part II